migratorydata/migratorydata-elastic-stack/readme.md

 format understood by Elasticsearch.
 The module based architecture of Filebeat allows us to create new modules.

-We created a new module for Filebeat named `migratorydata` which defines the rules for parsing the access logs, message logs, and statistics logs of the MigratoryData server.
+We created a new module for Filebeat named `migratorydata` which defines the rules for parsing the access logs, message logs, cache logs, and statistics logs of the MigratoryData server.

 In order to install the new module, copy the folder `migratorydata` available in the [github](https://github.com/migratorydata/migratorydata-elastic-stack) repository under the